Memory Effects and Entanglement Dynamics of Finite time Acceleration: Local response --- What a UDW observe

 We plot the measure of complete positivity, $P_0$ and $P_1$, in Fig.\ref{fig:4}.
 It can be seen from Fig.\ref{fig:4} that, for cases where \(\omega \gtrapprox a/2 \), that is, the detector energy becomes greater than the thermal energy of the effective bath, then \(P_0\) becomes negative after a certain time for the detector along the finite duration accelerated trajectory given in Eqs.~\eqref{eq:vartraa}-\eqref{eq:vartrab}.
 Hence, the system dynamical map doesn't satisfy complete positivity.
 We repeat it for several combinations of parameters, but the conclusion remains the same.
-Further, both $P_0$ and $P_1$ are always positive for the detector along an eternal Rindler trajectory.
+Further, both $P_0$ and $P_1$ are always positive for the detector along the eternal Rindler trajectory.
 Hence, the detector along the eternal Rindler trajectory doesn't show any memory effect.
+We further note that the range $\omega \gtrapprox a/2$ for non-Markovianity is the same as that discussed in \cite{PhysRevD.95.025020} for a uniformly accelerating detector in the open quantum systems formalism.
+In our case, with small coupling and the detector switched on in the far past, we obtain this range for the variable acceleration trajectory given in Eqs.~\eqref{eq:vartraa}--\eqref{eq:vartrab}, rather than for the uniformly accelerating trajectory defined in Eqs.~\eqref{eq:etertr}--\eqref{eq:etertrb}.

+It is natural to ask whether the loss of CP divisibility and the resulting information backflow observed above for the finite duration accelerated trajectory are merely artifacts of switching the detector–field interaction, rather than genuine consequences of finite time acceleration.
+In the construction above, however, the effect of switching is carefully controlled.
+We employ a smooth switching function, and use the Lorentz-invariant regularized pullback of the Wightman function in Eq.~\eqref{eq:29} which removes the universal inertial short-distance singularity.
+Moreover, any residual edge effects associated with switching can be made parametrically small by taking a long interaction plateau.
+In particular, in the regime where the detector operates well inside the interaction window, the switching function $\chi(\tau-s)\simeq 1$ for the values of $s$ that dominate the integral, in the transition rate, the switching profile effectively drops out and the remaining time dependence is governed entirely by the field correlations sampled along the trajectory (see Eq.\eqref{eq:22}).